itversity/databricks-certification-spark/README.md

 ### Pull the Image

-Hadoop and Spark image is quite big.
+Spark image is of moderate size.
 It is close to 1.5 GB.
 * Make sure to pull it before running `docker-compose` command to setup the lab.
 * You can pull the image using `docker pull itversity/itvspark3`.
 * You can validate if the image is successfully pulled or not by running `docker images` command.